Thermal, Rheological and Basic Properties Laboratory

 Thermal analysis by differential scanning calorimetry (DSC)

 Differential scanning calorimetry is a thermoanalytical technique that measures the difference in the amount of heat required to increase the temperature of a sample and an inert reference as a function of temperature.
 Both the sample and the inert reference are maintained at the same temperature throughout the experiment by a controlled temperature program.
 This technique can be used to evaluate chemical reactions (such as thermal degradations or oxidation processes), identification of primary transitions (melting and crystallization processes), and second-order transitions such as glass transitions which can occur in the sample under certain analysis conditions.
+Tests are conducted according to ISO 11357 standards.

 Thermogravimetric analysis (TGA)